il-Grigio/OnlineFPSPlugin/README.md

 # Multiplayer Plugin for Unreal Engine (C++)

-Welcome to the Multiplayer Plugin for Unreal Engine!
+Welcome to the Multiplayer Plugin for Unreal Engine 5+!
 This plugin provides a comprehensive framework for implementing multiplayer functionality in your Unreal Engine projects.
 Whether you're creating a competitive multiplayer game or a cooperative multiplayer experience, this plugin has got you covered.

 ## Features